Visiting Chirk Castle: What you need to know

-We have a large car park at Chirk Castle, so there is plenty to space to park away from others.
+We have a large car park at Chirk Castle, so there is plenty to space to park.
 We also have designated parking for blue badge holders; please ask a member of staff on arrival.

 Campervans that are used for transport are welcome but are not permitted to stay overnight.
 We have very limited space for caravans so ask visitors not to arrive with a caravan if possible.

-There is no limit to the amount of time you can spend at Chirk Castle during your visit, but you will need to exit the property by 5pm.
+There is no limit to the amount of time you can spend at Chirk Castle during your visit, but you will need to exit the estate by 5pm.

-Most of the new one-way garden route follows hard-standing paths which are wheelchair and pushchair friendly and there is seating available to offer you a place to rest along the way.
-However, if wanting to do a full circuit one stretch of path is grass, and this may become muddy following heavy rain.
+There is a hard-standing accessible route through most of the garden which is wheelchair and pushchair friendly, and there is seating available to offer you a place to rest along the way.
+However, if wanting to do a full circuit one stretch of path is grass and this may become muddy following heavy rain.

-If you have accessibility concerns or need a shorter/step-free route of the garden, please talk to a member of staff at the Garden Entrance who will be happy to help.
+If you have accessibility concerns or need a shorter/step-free route of the garden, please talk to a member of staff who will be happy to help.

-Accessible toilets are available at Home Farm and these are sanitised by our facilities team throughout the day.
+Accessible toilets are available at Home Farm and in the castle courtyard.

 Access with dogs

-Dogs are welcome in all outdoor areas with the exception of the garden, which welcomes registered assistance dogs only.
+Dogs are welcome in all outdoor areas with the exception of the gardens and kitchen garden, which welcome registered assistance dogs only.
 We just ask that you keep your four-legged friend on a lead at all times.

 Registered assistance dogs only in the castle interior.